PPGFlowECG: Latent Rectified Flow with Cross-Modal Encoding for PPG-Guided ECG Generation and Cardiovascular Disease Detection: Introduction

 Despite recent progress, PPG-to-ECG translation faces two major challenges: 1) \textbf{\textit{Physiological Semantics Misalignment in Generative Models}}: Conventional end-to-end approaches often act as mere “waveform mimickers,” focusing on low-level signal reconstruction rather than physiological semantics.
 As a result, generated ECGs may resemble authentic waveforms morphologically but fail to preserve clinically actionable features essential for reliable cardiovascular disease screening and diagnosis, thereby limiting practical utility.
 2) \textbf{\textit{Modeling Complexity in High-Dimensional Signals}}: Complex temporal dependencies, inter-subject variability, and abrupt waveform transitions create highly non-smooth, modality-specific signal manifolds in raw data space.
 These properties violate the continuity and invertibility assumptions underlying conventional generative models, particularly flow-based architectures, leading to unstable training and poor generalization.

-To address these challenges, we propose PPGFlowECG, a two-stage framework that combines cross-modal encoding with latent rectified flow for PPG-to-ECG translation and cardiovascular disease detection.
-In Stage 1, we pretrain a cross-modal encoder–decoder built around a shared CardioAlign Encoder, which processes both PPG and ECG with identical parameters.
-This design compels the model to move beyond superficial waveform similarity and capture modality-invariant cardiovascular dynamics.
-In Stage 2, a rectified flow model is trained within the latent space to learn the shortest deterministic trajectory from Gaussian noise to the target ECG latent representation.
-This “Align first, Generate later” paradigm enables ECG generation with high morphological fidelity and semantic equivalence to real signals, thereby ensuring clinical interpretability and diagnostic utility.
-The main contributions of this work are summarized in below:
+To address these challenges, we propose PPGFlowECG, a two-stage framework that couples CardioAlign Encoder with latent rectified flow for PPG-to-ECG translation and CVD detection.
+Stage~1 pretrains a cross-modal encoder–decoder with a shared CardioAlign encoder whose parameters are tied across PPG and ECG, encouraging modality-invariant cardiovascular representations beyond waveform-level similarity.
+Stage~2 trains a rectified-flow model in the latent space to learn a deterministic mapping from Gaussian noise to ECG latents via straight-line transport.
+Together, these stages yield ECGs with higher morphological fidelity and improved semantic consistency, facilitating clinical interpretation and downstream diagnosis.
+The main contributions are summarized as follows:

 \begin{itemize} \item We propose PPGFlowECG, a novel two-stage framework for high-fidelity PPG-to-ECG translation and cardiovascular disease detection.
-To our knowledge, this is the first latent rectified flow model specifically designed for cross-modal physiological signal generation.
+To our knowledge, this is \textit{the first latent rectified flow model} specifically designed for cross-modal physiological signal generation.

-\item We introduce an “Align First, Generate Later” paradigm, in which a shared CardioAlign Encoder learns a semantically aligned latent space across PPG and ECG.
-Within this space, a latent rectified flow model deterministically maps Gaussian noise to ECG representations along the shortest trajectory.
+\item The proposed CardioAlign Encoder, together with multi-granularity latent constraints, induces a semantically aligned PPG–ECG latent space that couples naturally with latent rectified flow.

-\item We conduct the first large-scale evaluation on MCMED, a clinical-grade dataset comprising over 10 million paired PPG–ECG samples from more than 118,000 emergency department visits with expert-labeled CVD annotations.
-Results demonstrate the effectiveness of our approach in both signal translation and disease detection.
+\item We further provide a formal coupling analysis showing that latent alignment reduces conditional dispersion and vector-field curvature, improving numerical stability and enabling efficient few-step sampling.

-\item Finally, cardiologist-led clinical evaluations confirm that the synthesized ECGs exhibit high fidelity and enhance diagnostic reliability, underscoring our framework’s potential for real-world cardiovascular screening. \end{itemize}
+\item We perform \textit{the first large-scale evaluation on MCMED}, showing consistent gains in both translation quality and downstream disease detection.
+Cardiologist-led studies further suggests that our method can support real-world cardiovascular screening. \end{itemize}